 Adult family home providers must submit the Supportive Supervision Reporting Spreadsheet (located on the CBHS webpage) to the client's respective managed care organization (MCO).
 The spreadsheet is divided by tiers, and the adult family home adds clients to the appropriate tier level tab.
-Complete one row per client for each day supportive supervision is provided.

-Note: If an adult family home serves more than one client enrolled with the same MCO, the adult family home may submit one spreadsheet to the MCO.
+Note: If an adult family home serves more than one client enrolled with the same MCO, the adult family home must submit a different spreadsheet for each client.